-- 1. Each regional library system will review its plan for a system-wide integrated library system by January 1, 2010 - 2.
-Library Service and Technology Act funds will be used in 2009 and 2010 to implement regional integrated library systems - 3.
-Sixty-five per cent of public libraries will have an integrated library system that meets state standards by December 31, 2010 - 4.
-Fifty per cent of public libraries will provide self-initiated interlibrary loan or direct borrowing from other libraries by December 31, 2009 - 5.
-Kansas libraries will implement a statewide courier service by January 1, 2010
+- 1. Each regional library system will review its plan for a system-wide integrated library system by January 1, 2010. - 2.
+Library Service and Technology Act funds will continue.
+This program will be expanded in FY 2011 to include other types of libraries with a first priority given to public libraries for automation grants. - 3.
+Sixty-five percent of public libraries will have an integrated library system that meets state standards by December 31, 2011. - 4.
+Fifty percent of public libraries will provide self-initiated interlibrary loan or direct borrowing from other libraries by December 31, 2011. - 5.
+Kansas libraries will implement a statewide courier service by January 1, 2010.
+This action step has been completed.